There are nine core international human rights treaties, and many of these treaties pertain to tobacco control.

 Black Americans have been intentionally targeted by the tobacco industry for decades.
 As a result, nearly 9 out of 10 of African Americans that smoke, smoke menthols.

 CERD includes requirements to ensure that all people have the right to public health.
 Tobacco violates numerous human rights, but most notably, the right to health.
 The U.S. has ratified CERD, so CERD is U.S. law.

 Click the button above to learn more about how public health advocates can link tobacco, menthol, and human rights in order to convince local, state, and even the federal government that they must protect us from tobacco companies and their deadly menthol flavoring.

 Committee on the Rights of Persons with Disabilities (CRPD)

-A victory for our repots is when a committee mentions tobacco in the concluding observations of that treaty session.
-These are examples of cases in which that has occured.
+A victory for our reports is when a committee mentions tobacco in the concluding observations of that treaty session.